 off it, Tobias goes back to get it and Madison scolds him.
 "Leave it!"

 He doesn't.
 Smart kid.
 Then, within reach of the door, they encounter the now-zombified school principal.
 Madison tries to reason with him.
 He attacks them.
 In the ensuing struggle, she kills him by bashing in his head with a fire extinguisher.
 Ever conscious of the show's budget, she does so just outside the camera's range to spare any expense for make-up effects.
 She's a gangstah too.
 She doesn't call the police.
-She and Travis just stroll out to her car in a leisurely manner and drive off, leaving the principal's corpse and the entire cart full of supplies they'd just gone through
+She and Tobias just stroll out to her car in a leisurely manner and drive off, leaving the principal's corpse and the entire cart full of supplies they'd just gone through

 so much trouble to acquire.